dladd/pyFormex/sphinx/tutorial.rst

 .. figure:: images/tetraeder.png
    :align: center
-   :alt: The tetraeder in wireframe and smoothwire rendering
+   :alt: The tetrahedron in wireframe and smoothwire rendering

-   The tetraeder in wireframe and smoothwire (transparent) rendering
+   The tetrahedron in wireframe and smoothwire (transparent) rendering

 The smoothwire mode can be set from the :menuselection:`Viewport --> Render Mode --> Smoothwire` option or the |button-smoothwire|